JosieOnGit/Luniks/Geography/Cities per Nation.md

 ## Léjtis (Free State of)
 Léjtis is placed on the island under **Máneá** and **Zakh'háfo**.
 This is reflected on the 2020 map sketch.
 #### Pórtvéj (Capital)
+What once started as a simple settlement on the island, quickly became a thriving harbour for anything the island and bay could offer.
+Within a few years, the town of Pórtvéj grew out to encompass almost a third of the island, becoming a hub for fishery, naval transport, and everything inbetween.
 #### Jíriskod